Love Lies (2024 film): Critical response

 Edmund Lee of South China Morning Post gave Love Lies 3/5 stars, describing it as an admirable yet mannered film that, while presenting a thought-provoking premise about romance, deception, and loneliness, ultimately fails to fully explore its deeper emotional themes due to an overreliance on light comedy.
 Lee also ranked the film 17th out of the 36 Hong Kong films theatrically released in 2024.
-Keith Ho, writing for HK01, lauded the film as an engaging exploration of love and loneliness, highlighting its interesting story, lovable characters, and impressive performances especially by Sandra Ng, while noting the film's unique storytelling method and effective use of Sapporo as a backdrop, though he felt the two detective characters could have been better utilized to provoke deeper reflections on the meaning of love and marriage.
+Keith Ho, writing for HK01, lauded the film as an engaging exploration of love and loneliness, particularly its interesting story, lovable characters, and impressive performances especially by Sandra Ng, while noting the film's unique storytelling method and effective use of Sapporo as a backdrop, though he felt the two detective characters could have been better utilized to provoke deeper reflections on the meaning of love and marriage.
 Siu Yu of am730 noted that the film is an engaging exploration of online scams that infuses romance into its narrative, skillfully capturing the loneliness of modern urban life while showcasing impressive performances, particularly from Sandra Ng and MC Cheung Tin-fu, making it a refreshing and relevant film for Hong Kong audiences.

-Alan Chu of United Daily News praised the film as a "clever romantic comedy" that explores the theme of online dating deception, highlighting Sandra Ng's standout performance that balances humor and emotional depth, despite some uneven pacing in the film.
+Alan Chu of United Daily News praised the film as a "clever romantic comedy" that explores the theme of online dating deception, especially Sandra Ng's standout performance that balances humor and emotional depth, despite some uneven pacing in the film.
 Hai Nan, writing for The News Lens, focused on the writing and found the story to be "logically coherent" and "emotionally authentic", offering a compelling and resonant exploration of the complexities of love and self-deception.